sczyh30/vertx-blueprint-todo-backend/README.md

 # vertx-blueprint-todo-backend

-Vert.x blueprint application - A todo-backend implementation using Vert.x and Redis.
+Vert.x blueprint application - A todo-backend implementation using Vert.x
+and various persistence(e.g. Redis or MySQL).

 ## Introduction
 This repository is an introduction to basic Vert.x web RESTful service development.